Super-Michael-05/myCV/README.md

 # myCV
-NOTE THIS IS MY OLD CV.\s\s
+NOTE THIS IS MY OLD CV.
 If you want to find my current CV, it's in the CustomWordPressThemes repository.
 You can use the link to get there: https://github.com/Super-Michael-05/CustomWordPressThemes